 Rectangle Casserole Dish

-A rectangle casserole dish is a necessity in the kitchen, I can’t get through a single holiday season without breaking it out last least a dozen times.
+A rectangle casserole dish is a necessity in the kitchen; I can’t get through a single holiday season without breaking it out at least a dozen times.

 Potatoes au gratin in a red casserole dish